Legalese/Privacy-Policy

 • Sometimes you're left to think it through for yourself.

-Feel free to link to this tongue-in-cheek-disclaimer when folks start to cite to, or even quote, stuff on this website (whether to you or to third parties).
+Feel free to link to this tongue-in-cheek-disclaimer when folks start to cite to, or even quote, material on this website (whether to you or to third parties).

 • Sure, I do my best to avoid infringement of third-party IP.
-I even do a pretty prompt takedown of stuff in response to some pretty bogus third-party claims of infringement.
+I even do a pretty prompt take-down of material in response to some pretty bogus third-party claims of infringement.

 Pretty Broad License Back To Me, Too